r-m-c-d/Moon/_posts/2019-02-07-volunteering-and-pro-bono-projects.md

 Watch "[_Young people's impressions from the 2015 european Hearing_](https://www.youtube.com/watch?v=NcPlFVvKWkw&feature=youtu.be)", on European Agency's Youtube channel.

-This has been one of the most exciting projects I came to discover and it clearly helped me strenghten my wish to turn my career more towards causes I have interest in or which encompass concrete added value for the people, may it be for commercial companies bringing their users/consumers a better life through science or technology, or ideally for NGOs.
+This has been one of the **most exciting projects** I came to discover and it clearly helped me strenghten my wish to turn my career more towards causes I have interest in or which encompass concrete added value for the people, may it be for commercial companies bringing their users/consumers a better life through science or technology, or ideally for NGOs.

-<center>Some great moments at European Hearing 2015 in Luxembourg</center>
+<center>Some great moments with teenagers from all Europe</center>
 ![Some great moments at European Hearing 2015 in Luxembourg](https://raw.githubusercontent.com/r-m-c-d/rmcd-sandbox/master/img-repo/european-hearing-luxembourg.png)

-**2011: European Rallycross team**
+**2011: European Rallycross**

 volunteer team assistant for norwegian rallycross driver Svein Roger Andersen, engaged in [European Rallycross Championship](https://www.fia.com/events/european-rallycross-championship/season-2018/fia-european-rallycross-championship).
 Former [national rally driver](https://sites.google.com/site/bilsportcaravan/bilsportsutoevere---norske/a/andersen-svein-roger), Svein was competing in ERC.
 Together with a friend, I was in the team for the two championship stages in Hell, Norway, and Höljes, Sweden, the latter one being by far the most iconic event in rallycross history that every fan wants to attend at least once.
 We mostly assisted in basic support, like putting the sponsor stickers on the bodywork of the car, setup & dismantling the booth in the paddocks, etc, while travelling with the team on races and private tests and living in the team accomodated bus.